Zero bias transform: Formal definition

 where the right-side superscript denotes a zero biased random variable whereas the left hand side expectation represents the original random variable.
-An example from each approach is given in the examples section beneath.
+Above, h is the derivative of H. An example from each approach is given in the examples section beneath.

 If the random variable is discrete the integral becomes a sum from positive infinity to s.

 The zero bias transform is taken for a mean zero, variance 1 random variable which may require a location-scale transform to the random variable.

 Applications

 The zero bias transformation arises in applications where a normal approximation is desired.
 Similar to Stein's method the zero bias transform is often applied to sums of random variables with each summand having finite variance an mean zero.

 The zero bias transform has been applied to CDO tranche pricing.